jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 Factories centralize change around construction logic.
 Prototype distributes it across the objects that already know how to reproduce themselves.
 This object-method invocation (rather than a static factory method) shifts construction knowledge from centralized code into the objects themselves.
 That shift is what allows Prototype to remain resilient to class evolution and separates it from its fellow creational patterns.

-This blog entry continues with Prototype with a Drawing Program Use Case example.
+This blog entry continues with Prototype using a Drawing Program Use Case example.

 # Drawing Program Use Case
 <img src="/assets/Prototype5.png" alt="PowerPoint Slides"  width = "50%" align="right" style="padding-right: 35px;">